-- 1. Recognize cultural and socio-economic issues that impact patient and population health. - 2.
+Recognize cultural and socio-economic issues that impact patient and population health.
 Identify vulnerable individuals/populations and develop plans for care that are sensitive to their needs.

 - 1. Practice evidence informed medicine. - 2.
-Identify and utilize appropriate evidenced based resources and critical appraisal strategies in self-directed learning. - 3.
-Participate in the education of patients, family members and other health care team members in a respectful manner. - 4.
+Utilize appropriate evidence-based resources and critical appraisal strategies- - 3.
+Appropriately participate in the education of patients, family members and other health care team members. - 4.
 Describe the principles of quality improvement and how they relate to patient care and safety. - 5.
-Develop specific, appropriate objectives for subsequent shifts based on personal reflection or preceptor feedback.
+Develop specific, appropriate objectives for subsequent patient encounters based on personal reflection and/ or preceptor feedback.